sercand/localkube/README.md

 # ⚡ localkube ⚡
 [![Build Status](https://travis-ci.org/redspread/localkube.svg?branch=master)](https://travis-ci.org/redspread/localkube)

-`localkube` provides a Kubernetes cluster configured to run locally and optimized for rapid development.
+`localkube` is the easiest way to use Kubernetes.
+It provides a Kubernetes cluster configured to run locally and optimized for rapid development.

 The environment is intended to be used with Kubernetes development tool [spread](https://github.com/redspread/spread).

-It's built as a full Kubernetes 1.2 cluster, has pod networking set up using Weave, and uses `spread` for a rapid development workflow.
+`localkube` is a full Kubernetes 1.2 cluster, and has everything you need for a cluster in regards to networking (proxy, DNS, etc).
+Some more highlights:
+- Single executable
+- Single container
+- Single process
+- One command to start with `spread`

 It's great for:

 - Playing around with Kubernetes without having to set up a cluster on GCP or AWS
 - Offline and rapid development with Kubernetes